Teacher credited with disarming student in middle school shooting

 "We could have been killed, anything..." the boy said.
 "Something bad (could have happened) to us."

-Seaman and an unnamed student were hit by bullets and taken to hospitals after the incident at Noblesville West Middle School in Noblesville, about 25 miles northeast of Indianapolis.
-The shooting occurred shortly after 9 a.m.
+Seaman and an unnamed female student were hit by bullets and taken to hospitals after the incident at Noblesville West Middle School in Noblesville, about 25 miles northeast of Indianapolis.
+He was in good condition and the girl in critical condition, the Hamilton County Sheriff's Office said Friday night.

 The suspected shooter came into the class and started firing, striking a girl, said the boy, who spoke to TV reporters.